HewlettPackard/swarm-learning/examples/contrib/cataract-detection/README.md

 Here `scripts/bin/run-sl` script is used to spawn each ML node to run Cataract model as a `sidecar` container of each SL node.

-The following image illustrates a cluster setup:
+The High Level Overview image above illustrates a cluster setup:

 -   This example uses one SN node.
 SN1 is the name of the Docker container that runs on host 172.1.1.4.